Right Beside You (Jakwob song)

 "Right Beside You" is a song by British electronic producer Jakwob from his upcoming debut studio album.
 The song was released as a single on 8 May 2011 as a digital download in the United Kingdom.
-It features raps from Smiler, and the chorus's vocals provided by Nikki from Soundgirl.
+It features raps from Smiler, and the chorus's vocals provided by Nikki Ambers from SoundGirl.

 Music video

 A music video to accompany the release of "Right Beside You" was first released onto YouTube on 3 June 2011 at a total length of three minutes and twenty seconds.